johnpeart/johnpeart.github.io/src/posts/blogpost/2017-04-21-eurovision-first-listens.md

   semifinal: 2
   final: false
   commentary: |
-    This takes way, way too long to get going, and by the time it does, it's too late to bring it back.
+    This takes way, way too long to get going, and by the time it does, it’s too late to bring it back.
 Just a bit boring.

 - country: "San Marino"
   song: "Spirit of the Night"